jnwatson/py-lmdb/docs/index.rst

 * Memory mapped, allowing for zero copy lookup and iteration.
 This is optionally exposed to Python using the :py:func:`buffer` interface.
 * Maintenance requires no external process or background threads.
-* No application-level caching is required: MDB relies entirely on the operating system's buffer cache.
+* No application-level caching is required: LMDB relies entirely on the operating system's buffer cache.
 * 32kb of object code and 6kLOC of C.